gem/oq-engine/doc/engine/Running-the-OpenQuake-Engine-on-multiple-RHEL-nodes.md

 ### listen_addresses
 * See [http://www.postgresql.org/docs/current/static/runtime-config-connection.html#GUC-LISTEN-ADDRESSES](http://www.postgresql.org/docs/current/static/runtime-config-connection.html#GUC-LISTEN-ADDRESSES)

-By default Postres, on Ubuntu, allows connections only from localhost.
+By default Postres allows connections only from localhost.
 Since celery workers need to push data back to Postgres, it should be exposed to the cluster network:

-`/etc/postgresql/9.3/main/postgresql.conf`
+`/var/lib/pgsql/data/postgresql.conf`
 <pre>
 # This value should be at least the number of worker cores
 listen_addresses = '*'